pluralsight/guides/in-review/ruby-ruby-on-rails/playing-with-rspec-from-irb/article.md

 => true
 ```

 Whooohoo!
 You are good to go..
-Not really, try this out
+Not really, try this out.
 ```
 2.3.0 :003 > array_hashes = [{lol: nil}]
  => [{:lol=>nil}]